sergioventurini/stepp/README.md

 In case you find any bug, please send us an e-mail or open an issue on GitHub.

 # Citation
-You can cite the `stepp` package as:
+To cite the `stepp` package use the following:

-Venturini, S., Bonetti, M., Gelber, R. D. (2020). stepp: A Stata Package for Subpopulation Treatment Effect Pattern Plots (STEPP) Analysis.
+Venturini, S., Bonetti, M., Lazar, A. A., Cole, B. F., Wang, X.-V., Gelber, R. D., Yip, W.-K. 2023.
+Subpopulation treatment effect pattern plot (STEPP) methods with R and Stata.
+Journal of Data Science, 21(1):106-126.

 GitHub repository: https://github.com/sergioventurini/stepp